 Fact checked Before we hit “publish,” our science team needs to be 100% satisfied that we’re giving solid advice based on high-quality, reliable, scientifically-sound research.

-Do you wonder if this is a fasting protocol where alcohol is prohibited for 16 hours, and then it’s whiskey, gin, and vodka for the next 8?
+Do you wonder if this is a fasting schedule where alcohol is prohibited for 16 hours, and then it’s whiskey, gin, and vodka for the next eight?

 Or you contemplate the kinds of foods you might be “allowed” to eat on a dry fast: cornflakes without milk, crackers, stale bread, sauceless chicken.